How to open Spanish bank account ?

 - residents also need to produce their Foreigner Identification Number and certificate (Número de Identificación de Extranjeros or NIE)

-- confirmation of address (utility bill, driving license or council tax bill; proof of address must have been issued within the last 3 months)
+- confirmation of address (utility bill, driving licence or council tax bill; proof of address must have been issued within the last 3 months)

 Baking fees in the Madrid

-Most banks charge an annual fee for the administration of a current account (cuenta corriente).
+Most banks charge an annual fee for administration of a current account (cuenta corriente).
 This is more or less EURO 15–30.
-There are often additional charges for credit (Tarjeta de crédito) and debit cards (Tarjeta de débito); additional account holders; savings accounts (Cuenta de ahorros) and other items like cheque/checkbooks.
+There are often additional charges for credit (tarjeta de crédito) and debit cards (tarjeta de débito); additional account holders; savings accounts (cuenta de ahorros) and other items like cheque/check books.
 Expect to also pay a number of small fees, such as a charge of EUR 0.50–3 for withdrawals from other banks’ ATMs.

 Opening a Spanish bank account before you move

 Many Spanish banks accept non-resident accounts, so it is possible to set up an account in advance of your move.
 It’s easiest to do this in person, though, as credit cards and cheque books typically can’t be sent internationally.
 Many banks have websites and phone services, and a few even offer these in English.
 Internet-only banks are typically only available for residents.
 A bank with a quick turn around can open an account and provide a card, cheque book and PIN (to collect from the branch) within a week.